ProgrammableMatter/avrora-particle-platform/particleplatform/README.md

 Properties are generally 1 byte width except of enums.
 Structures cannot be nested.
 Nested structures must be resolved byte by byte.

-**sizeofTypes:** not implemented/used yet
+**sizeofTypes:** not used yet

-### Short example (see full [example](https://github.com/ProgrammableMatter/avrora-particle-platform/blob/master/particleplatform/src/main/resources/ParticleStateDescription.json))
+### Short example
+One may use the auto [generator](https://github.com/ProgrammableMatter/software/tree/master/src/structs-to-json) written in python (see full [example](https://github.com/ProgrammableMatter/avrora-particle-platform/blob/master/particleplatform/src/main/resources/ParticleStateDescription.json)).

         {
           // define enums
           "enums": {